 - 1. Demonstrate basic and advanced communication skills. - 2.
-Conceptualize and evaluate counseling values, beliefs, attitudes and issues. - 3.
+Conceptualize and evaluate counseling beliefs, attitudes, issues and skills. - 3.
 Conduct a structured interview within the context of a helping/counselling relationship. - 4.
-Apply the Skilled Helper Model in counselling or helping relationships. - 5.
+Apply the Skilled Helper Model in helping relationships. - 5.
 Use self-awareness as an integral part of the helping process.

-The outcomes will be measured by a combination of quizzes, examinations, assignments, and discussions.
+The course outcomes will be measured by a combination of quizzes, examinations, assignments, and discussions.